 A collection of influencers in and out of the water.
 Our ambassadors are respected individuals in the swimming and triathlon communities.
-They know the taste of victory, yearn for the superlative and know how to have fun.
+They know the taste of victory, yearn for the excellent and know how to have fun.

-Ottawa, ON Canada | Instagram
+Dan Van DrunenOttawa, ON Canada | Instagram

-thirst.
-He describes his first 3 years in the sport very selfish and self-absorbed focusing on personal improvement.
-It wasn't until he realized how much he learned in the first 3 years of these new disciplines and how much of an impact he could have on others.
-This is when he started reaching out to others and making himself available through one-on-one coaching and guidance.
-His passion for helping and inspiring others led him to the Zoggs ambassador program where he is now even more connected with the swimming/triathlon community and it's athletes.
+When a shoulder injury side-lined Dan from continuing to play competitive volleyball, he turned to running/triathlon to quench his competitive thirst.
+He describes his first three years in the sport very selfish and self-absorbed focusing on personal improvement.
+It wasn't until he realized how much he learned in the first three years of these new disciplines and how much of an impact he could have on others.
+This was when he started reaching out to others and making himself available through one-on-one coaching and guidance.
+His passion for helping and inspiring others led him to the Zoggs ambassador program where he is now even more connected with the swimming/triathlon community, and it's athletes.
 Dan's current goals have him focused on qualifying once again for the IRONMAN 70.3 World Championships which will be held in Australia in 2016.

 San Jose, CA

 Educating the minds of America’s youth, this 18 year veteran of triathlon has competed in over 50 triathlons along his journey.
 Russ is inspired by the individuals he meets at each event and the shared experiences they have.
 The teacher also finds a way to fit triathlon into his math curriculum, having his students calculate speed, distance and time.
 He finds that some students are inspired by the amount of time he spends training.
 However, there is always one student to ask “why can’t you go any faster?”
 Russ tries to compete in 3-4 events annually including one full-distance Ironman competition.